KartikLabhshetwar/zen0/README.md

 # zen0 - AI Chat with Blazing Fast Responses

-A modern AI chatbot application that delivers blazing fast responses using Groq's lightning-fast inference technology and enhanced with Mem0 AI Memory for intelligent, persistent conversations.
+A modern AI chatbot application that delivers blazing fast responses using OpenRouter's unified API for access to hundreds of AI models and enhanced with Mem0 AI Memory for intelligent, persistent conversations.
 All data is stored locally in your browser's localStorage for complete privacy.

 ## Features

-- **Blazing Fast Responses**: Powered by Groq's ultra-fast inference for near-instantaneous AI responses
+- **Blazing Fast Responses**: Powered by OpenRouter's unified API for access to hundreds of AI models
 - **Mem0 AI Memory**: Advanced AI-powered memory system that learns from conversations and provides intelligent context
 - **Local Storage**: All conversations, messages, and settings are stored locally in your browser
-- **Multiple Groq Models**: Access to all Llama, DeepSeek, and other models available through Groq
+- **Multiple AI Models**: Access to hundreds of models from OpenAI, Anthropic, Google, Meta, and more through OpenRouter
 - **Image Upload & OCR**: Upload images and extract text for context
 - **Image Generation**: Generate images using DALL-E with `/generate` command
 - **Intelligent Memory**: Mem0-powered memory system for conversation context and learning